Comparison

 Each market becomes a new project

-A process that works for ten leads usually breaks when you need a deeper list across several countries.
+A process that works for ten companies usually breaks when you need depth across several countries.

-Built for teams that need more depth and speed
+Built for teams that need depth and speed.

 The real difference